eoinkelly/notes/databases/sql/select/joins.md

     * Consequences
         * is a filtered CROSS JOIN
         * The output **is a subset of the CROSS JOIN table**
+        * The rows of either table can be duplicated in the output
 * LEFT OUTER JOIN:
     * Steps
         1. Do an INNER JOIN